 Now more than ever, Washburn Center is centered on caring for the mental health of children and families in our community.
-With the measures now in place due to COVid-19, families are isolated and facing intensified stress and anxiety.

 For our families, we understand the stress this pandemic is causing for you and your family.
 We are focused on the mental health of your children and family.
 We are here and ready to help as you cope with changes in jobs, schools, supplies and all you are facing.
 Please call your therapist directly to connect for your child’s mental health or call: 612.871.1454.

 To our dedicated supporters and funders, thank you.
 Your generosity and commitment helps us sustain lifelines of mental health support to caregivers and children in these early days of crisis.
 Families, and importantly children, are counting on us more than ever to respond to their needs and serve them continuously in these uncertain days and months to come.
+Click here to learn more about how you can be part of Keeping Kids Connected to quality mental health care.

 And, to our community, we know that the disruption of training, events and gatherings has separated us physically.
 We are eager for the days when we gather again in community spaces, even stronger.
 Meanwhile, we will look out for each other and help one another — especially, our children.